MrJul/Estragonia/docs/toknow.md

 ## Scaling

-To scale your UI, change the `RenderScaling` property of the `JLeb.Estragonia.AvaloniaControl`.
+To scale your UI, change the `RenderScaling` property of the `AvaloniaControl`.

+## Texture access

+If you need to access the texture containing the rendered Avalonia UI, for example to use it as a material's texture, call `AvaloniaControl.GetTexture()`.
+To make sure the texture is up-do-date, please read Godot's documentation for [ViewportTexture.GetTexture()](https://docs.godotengine.org/en/stable/classes/class_viewport.html#class-viewport-method-get-texture): the same constraints apply here.

 # Input